-Here are some simple tips to make sure your punch list is executed efficiently and effectively.
+Here are some simple tips to make sure you execute your punch list efficiently and effectively.

 - Make it as clear as possible.
 The rule of thumb is that if it needs to be clarified, it’s not clear.
-Everyone should know who, what, where and when the task should be completed.
+Everyone should know who, what, where and when to complete the task.

 - Assign one employee to be in charge of the list.
-This isn’t a random checklist that can be tossed around from person to person.
+This isn’t a random checklist that you can toss around from person to person.
 Keep one person in charge of the list and give them full responsibility.